Parents

 Limit Education Device Access: Pre-K students do not have individual access to technology.
 Students in Kindergarten through fourth grade have classroom access to a device, which stays in the classroom.
 Students in grade five may begin bringing devices home for educational purposes.
 Take-home devices are provided for middle school students, while high school students provide their own devices for learning during the school day.
 There are limited exceptions to this based on identified learner needs.

 Internet Filtering: All school devices are subject to content filtering intended to reduce the use of non-educational resources.
-K-8 staff may further limit access through tools such as Clever and GoGuardian.
+K-8 staff may further limit access through tools such as Clever and Securly.
 Staff actively monitors student use of technology in classrooms.